joaoreboucas1/guitar_flash_bot/README.md

 ## Notes
 - I still need to fine-tune the time delay, action execution threshold, image check positions...
+- Could I use `multiprocessing` instead of `threading`?
+The APIs are identical...
-- The code implicitly assumes "simultaneous hold/release" actions: keys are always held and released together.
-Many songs don't operate like this.
+- The code implicitly assumes "simultaneous hold/release" actions: different keys are always held and released together.
+Many songs don't operate like this (i.e. Knights of Cydonia after intro).
 I'm trying to figure out how to implement this in an efficient way.
-- TODO: bring the release check down to the press check location.